Asymptotic theory for extreme value generalized additive models: Asymptotic Theory

-(C1) is the standard condition for covariates in the regression.
-Lemma \ref{Bsplinematrix} in Appendix B shows that $E[B(Z)B(Z)^T]$ is positive definite.
-Therefore, the last assumption of (C1) is natural.
+(C1) is the standard condition in the log-likelihood type estimation method.
+If $\gamma$ and $\sigma$ are constant, then (C1) can be reduced to $\gamma>-1/2$ (Smith 1987, Drees et al. 2004).
+On the other hand, (C1) is the minimal condition in GAM in GPD regression because the covariate information is included in the Fisher information matrix of $E[\log h(Y|\gamma(X,Z),\sigma(X,Z))]$.
 (C2) defines the smoothness of true additive function.
-Since we use the $m$th derivative of spline in (\ref{Lpen}), the order of smoothness of the true function is needed to be larger than $m$.
+This is also standard when the order of $B$-spline basis is $\zeta=\xi+1$ (see, Xiao 2019).
 (C3) explains the condition of sample size of data exceeding threshold.
-The first condition is quite popular in EVT (see, Drees et al. (2004)).
-For univariate or non-regression case, the definition of $n$ implies that $P(Y>w)=O(n/N)$ since $n/N$ is the rate of the data exceeding threshold value $w$.
-The second condition of (C3) holds if a bounded function $\tau_1(x,z)$ exists such that $1-F(\tau(w_N|x,z)|x,z)\approx \tau_1(x,z)n/N$.
-As noted in Remark 1, if $\tau(w_N|x,z)=q(1-1/w_N|x,z)$ with $w=w_N$, we have $N(1-1/w_N)\rightarrow\infty$, which is a related condition to intermediate quantile order in extreme quantile regression (see, Daouia et al. (2013)).

-(C4) controls the asymptotic order of bias of the estimator.
-We provide some justification of first condition (C4) in Remark \ref{rem2}.
-The second condition of (C4) means that the case $\rho(x,z)=0$ is removed.
-If $\rho(x,z)=0$, this corresponds to $\alpha(w|x,z)=O(\log w)$ for example.
+For the effective sample size $n=\sum_{i=1}^N I(Y_i>0)$, it can be shown easily that $E[n]/N=P(Y>0)=p_N$ and $V[n/N]=p_N(1-p_N)/N\rightarrow 0$ under (C3).
+From this result, we obtain $n\approx N p_N$ and $n\rightarrow\infty$ but $n/N\rightarrow 0$ as $N\rightarrow \infty$.
+Such $n$ is the so-called intermediate sequence in EVT as presented in Section 2 of de Haan and Ferreira (2006).
+In this sense, (C3) is natural in the EVT.
+(C4) controls the second-order bias in the EVT.
+We provide some justification of (C4) in Remark \ref{rem2}.
+The case $\rho(x,z)=0$ is removed in (C4).
+If $\rho(x,z)=0$, then this corresponds to $\alpha(\tau(w_N\mid x,z)\mid x,z)=O(\log P(Y_i>0))$ for example.
 This rate is too slow to explain the efficiency of the estimator.
 (C5) examines the rates of tuning parameters to obtain the optimal rate of convergence of the estimator.
 Xiao (2019) uses similar conditions of the number of knots and smoothing parameters.
+Remark 6 in the following subsection is also relevant.

 \begin{remark} \textup{ We note in (C4).
-For $t>0$, let $U(t|x,z)=F^{-1}(1-1/t|x,z)$.
-Then, the equivalence condition to (\ref{DomCon1}) is that there exists a function $A$ such that
+For $t>0$, let $U(t\mid x,z)=F^{-1}(1-1/t\mid x,z)$.
+Then, from Theorems 2.3.3 and 2.3.8 presented by de Haan and Ferreira (2006), the equivalence condition to (\ref{DomCon1}) is that there exists a function $\Lambda$ such that